chaosmail/chaosmail.github.com/about.md

 * Collaborator of [n3-charts](https://github.com/n3-charts/line-chart), a responsive and interactive chart library built with Typescript and AngularJS on top of D3.js in collaboration with [Sébastien Fragnaud](https://github.com/lorem--ipsum)

+Check out my other open source projects in the [projects section](/projects/).

 ## Get in touch

 * [github.com/chaosmail](https://github.com/chaosmail)